 A Spirit-led, self controlled person is a free person.
 They have grown in their humanity and are empowered to say "No" to eating the wrong things, to spending money they don't have to buy things they don't need, to entering every open door, to affirming every idea, and to engaging in sexual behavior as the objectification of other persons.

 "No" is the ultimate boundary word.
 The ability to wield this word will not come from hearing will-power slogans like "Just say 'No'."
 Authentic, boundary-setting 'No-ability" must become one's heart, one's inner being.
 This happens as Christ is formed in us.

 Think of Jesus after he fed the 5,000.
 The people rushed after him to make him an earthly king.
-Jesus exercised his innate self control and refused.
+Jesus exercised self control and refused.
 His 'No' was not only for him, but for the sake of others; indeed, for the sake of the whole world.

 Pray for the "No" of Christ be formed in you, and go free.